 Colors and Sizes to Enhance Your Decor

-However, apart from the color or size of the sofa, its size should not be too big or too small for your living room.
-So, be certain to measure the space in which your sofa will be placed to ensure it will fit correctly when you bring it home.
+However, apart from the color of the sofa, its size should not be too big or too small for your living room.
+So, be certain to measure the sofa space to ensure it fits right when you bring it home.

 Shapes of the Sofa, Legs, and Arms